Trauma counselling in Nelson, BC

 What becomes possible

 Through body-centred trauma work, your nervous system can learn—not just intellectually but in felt experience—that you're actually safe now.
-Activation that used to feel permanent begins to settle.
+The panic, hypervigilance, or numbness that used to feel permanent begins to shift.
 You can be present in your body instead of dissociated, numb, or constantly braced for threat.

 Is this work right for you?